EricClasher/Insider-News-/README.md

 JUST IN: $XRP forecasted to go as high as $1.60 this month, per Kalshi traders.

 JUST IN Goldman Sachs sells all Solana and Ripple ETF holdings

+JUST IN: 🇮🇷 Iran’s President says under no circumstances will Iran back down from legitimate rights of Iranian people and nation.